psmyrdek/blog/content/pages/covers-and-illustrations.md

 comments: false
 contentType: "page"

-title: "Covers"
+title: "Covers and Illustrations"
-description: "Stock photos are banned here, so I draw covers by myself.
-Why?"
+description: "Stock photos are banned here."

 date: 2018-12-27T21:35:35+01:00

-url: "/covers/"
+url: "/covers-and-illustrations/"
 ---

 Inspired by all those [crazy covers](https://lithub.com/20-iconic-new-yorker-covers/) of The New Yorker I decided to ditch the idea of reusing the same stock photos all over again and draw covers by myself.